WHOIGit/PhytO-ARM/README_jamescook.md

 wlan0 → Wi-Fi MAC address (link/ether)

 ---
+## IFCB Setup
+Configure IFCBacquire software on the IFCB to look for PhytO-ARM metadata.
+Open file `Settings.txt` in `/home/ifcb/IFCBacquire/Host/Settings.txt`.
+Change line `PhytoArmDataSource: 0` to `PhytoArmDataSource: http://<RPi5_IP address on ship network>:8098` and save.

+This change will cause the IFCB to poll the RPi5 for ship data before it writes header data (.hdr file).
+Ship datastreams that are captured by PhytO-ARM and republished by `web_node` will be written as new fields within the .hdr files.

 ## PhytO-ARM Installation on the RPi5
 1. On the RPi5, install PhytO-ARM with docker: